reswitched/reswitched.github.io/_posts/2018-07-11-ReswitchedWeekly18.md

 ## What Happened: MegatonHammer Toolchain

 - @roblabla resumed work, after a short break.
 (Some people say it was a revival)
+- megaton-ipc has been merged into the megaton-hammer crate, in the ipcdefs module.
+- Low-level IPC handling got a few bugfixes.
+- Twili support has been added, giving us the possibility to redirect stdout to USB.

 ## What Happened: Hekate Bootloader

 - @CTCaer is now maintaining Hekate.
 All the following updates were implemented by him
 - Backup/Restore NAND
 - Autoboot
-- Fixed Sleep mode on some firmwares
+- Fixed Sleep mode on 3.x series firmware.

 ## What Happened: Atmosphère Custom Firmware

+- @neobrain cleaned up the code a little and modernized C++ usage
 - @SciresM added LayeredFS support to Atmospère, allowing to override game files from SD card.
-  It's not ready for general use yet, and there is a high danger of getting your console banned from online functionality if you do use it
+  It's not ready for general use yet, and there is a high danger of getting your console banned from online functionality if you do use it.
+- In order to support the above feature, Fusee grew support for Kernel Patches.
+- @SciresM added a creport reimplementation, which writes crash reports to the SDCard instead of sending them to Nintendo.

 ## What Happened: Switch Linux